 Undeniably, writing an advert is important for the customer and the CTR of your AdWords campaign.
 Here are five methods to use when developing text adverts:

-- Unique selling propositions (USPs): When writing a compelling advert, you can use your USP.
+When writing a compelling advert, you can use your USP.
 USPs are elements that different your product and/or service from your competitors.
 For example, free shipping and 60 days returns are USP that are used in adverts that are implemented by e-commerce stores.

-- Reduce your customer’s risk: In marketing theory, there are six risks that marketers are required to reduce in advertising.
+In marketing theory, there are six risks that marketers are required to reduce in advertising.
 These include: functional, financial, temporal, psychological, social and sensory.
 When thinking about your product and/or service, one or more of these risks may be an issue for advertising.
 Thus, you may use this as a focus point for your site.
 For example, if you are relatively inexpensive with a high quality in your market, you may specify your price in your adverts to attract the right market.

-- Call to actions (CTAs): CTAs are used to create immediacy for the potential lead.
+CTAs are used to create immediacy for the potential lead.
 For example: ‘buy now’, ‘call now’, ‘limited time’, develop this immediacy for the lead, which will help to increase your CTR.

-- Use your keyword in the text advert: Have you ever notice when you type something in Google and the keywords you searched are usually in bold in the search results?
+Have you ever notice when you type something in Google and the keywords you searched are usually in bold in the search results?
 Well, this can happen to your adverts if you use the keywords you are bidding on in your advert.

-- Experiment with different adverts: being involved with statistics for as long as I have, I must say I love experiments.
+Being involved with statistics for as long as I have, I must say I love experiments.
 Initially, I would recommend you start with three adverts in your campaign, and then make variations based on your best converting adverts.

 Adverts are closely related to your CTR, which have a heavy ability to affect the performance of your AdWords campaign.
 Hopefully this article has shown you how to understand the structure of an advert, and more importantly, how to write compelling adverts for your campaigns.